 Platinum was first discovered in the alluvial (riverside) deposits of the Rio Pinto, Colombia.
 The Spaniards called the new metal Platina del Pinto for its resemblance to silver.
 The world’s most important deposits occur in the Transvaal of South Africa.
 Other deposits are found in Russia, Finland, Ireland, Borneo, New South Wales, New Zealand, Brazil, Peru and Madagascar.

 The Ancient Egyptians and South American Incas prized platinum.
 France’s Louis XVI proclaimed it the only metal fit for royalty.
-Legendary jewelers such as Cartier and Faberge pharmacy online created their timeless designs in platinum.
+Legendary jewelers such as Cartier and Faberge online created their timeless designs in platinum.
 The world’s famous diamonds, including the Hope and Koh-l-Noor, are secured permanently in platinum.

 Platinum reached its peak of popularity in the early 1900s, when it was the preferred metal for all fine jewelry in America.
 It dominated the world of jewelry design during the Edwardian era, the Art Deco period and well into the 1930s.
 At the onset of World War II, however, the U.S. government declared platinum a ‘strategic’ metal and its use in non-military applications, including jewelry, was banned.